Deepa Venkat: Career

 Deepa made her acting career with the movie Paasamalargal, along with Arvind Swamy, Revathi, Srividya, M. N. Nambiar, and Chinni Jayanth in 1994.
 She played Jhanvi, in a supporting child artist role.

-It all started when she was still in middle school, lending her voice for the Hindi dubbed version of American cartoons like Chip 'n Dale: Rescue Rangers or advertisements.

 Growing up in Mumbai, Venkat was fluent in Hindi and this proved to be a blessing when south Indian films began to be dubbed for television in the nineties.
-She initially lent her voice for junior artists and supporting roles, and later to the lead actors in dubbed-to-Hindi south Indian films like Muthu (1995), Ratchagan (1997), and Kadhalar Dhinam (1999).
-She completed her schooling at Chennai from Padma Seshadri Bala Bhavan Senior Secondary School, KK Nagar in 1999.

 She started her dubbing career in the movie Appu (2000) for Devayani.

-She has performed stand-in roles in movies for a number of actresses, including such as Simran, Sneha, Jyothika, Nayanthara, Anushka Shetty, Kajal Aggarwal, Anandhi, Aishwarya Rai Bachchan and other actresses in various films.
+She has performed stand-in roles in movies for a number of actresses, including such as Simran, Sneha, Jyothika, Nayanthara, Anushka Shetty, Kajal Aggarwal, Aishwarya Rai Bachchan and other actresses in various films.
 She was given a Kalaimamani award by the Government of Tamil Nadu.

 Venkat has appeared in several films in supporting roles, and enjoyed a stint in television serials too.
 But, while she understood the acting process, dubbing came with its own set of challenges.